nicnolen/team-profile-generator/README.md

 ## Tests

 If you would like see how the current tests work, type `npm test` in the command line.
-After running the `npmm test` command, you should see a bunch of passing tests in the command line as shown below.
+After running the `npm test` command, you should see a bunch of passing tests in the command line as shown below.

 ![success-tests](https://user-images.githubusercontent.com/88728912/150388463-6936d7df-a706-45de-bd5f-efc938e457a5.png)